 Producers who conform to criteria may receive guarantees of origin in terms of the produced electricity, in accordance with specified procedures prescribed by the Cabinet of Ministers.
 An institution authorised by the government issues the guarantee of origin.
-On 22 November 2011, the Cabinet of Ministers approved the rules for obtaining guarantees of origin for electricity produced from renewable energy sources.
-These rules were applicable until 8 June 2016, when the amendments to the Electricity Market Law entered into force.
-According to these amendments the Cabinet of Ministers approved new regulations on 14 February 2017.
+In 2023 the Latvia Domain of Guarantees of Origin issued guarantees for 5.35 TWh of electricity.